 When to Harvest Kabocha Squash

 Kabocha squash is a winter squash that was developed in Japan and is widespread throughout the world.
 The fruits of the Kabocha squash weigh between 2 and 3 pounds (900 grams and 1400 grams).
-In this article, you will learn how and when to harvest Kabocha squash.
+This article summarizes the Kabocha squash days to maturity.
+However, you may have purchased a squash seedling from a nursery and therefore do not know the number of days remaining in the crop.
+So, How to tell if Kabocha squash is ripe?
+Don’t worry.
+You will learn How and when to harvest Kabocha squash.
+How to pick and store Kabocha squash.

 When to Harvest Kabocha Squash